fokosun/playlog-ct/readme.md

 a new reaction(reply) is created and saved.

 - The feed service eagerloads the comments with its `user` relationship and also paginates by limiting the collection to a specified value.
-This is to both avoid the n + 1 query situation and boosts user experience in terms of the response duration.
+This helps avoid the n + 1 query situation and boosts user experience in terms of the response duration.
 ```